Diagram spaces, diagram spectra, and spectra of units: The space of units of a diagram ring spectrum

-The first map is the discretization map of spaces that takes a point to its connected component in $\pi_0$, while the second is the inclusion into the colimit.
-Define an $\bbI$-FCP $X^{\times}$ by the following pullback of $\bbI$-spaces:
+The first map is the discretization map of spaces that takes a point to its connected component in $\pi_0$, and we give $\pi_0 X(d)$ the quotient topology.
+Give $\pi_0 X$ the topology inherited from the colimit topology on $\colim \pi_0 X_n$, so that the the composite is continuous.